 The annual Tulip Festival is Albany's signature celebration showcasing regional musicians, craft vendors, tulips (of course!) and community spirit.
 Did you know that the festival's history can be traced back to Albany's distinctly Dutch roots and relationship with its Sister-City?
-Dive into the history and origins of this landmark Albany event with Anja Adriaans, FAN Friendship Albany NY-Nijmegen Founder & Executive Director and Maeve McEneny, Discover Albany Education & Heritage Coordinator.
+Dive into the history and origins of this landmark Albany event with Anja Adriaans, FAN Friendship Albany NY-Nijmegen Founder & Executive Director and Maeve McEneny-Johnson, Discover Albany Community Engagement Manager.

 1. What are the origins of Albany’s Tulip Festival?